ololoepepe/TeXSample-Server/README.txt

 Author: TeXSample Team

-License: GNU LGPL (see COPYING.txt)
+License: GNU GPLv3 (see COPYING.txt)

 TeXSample Server is a server application for the TeXSample service.